 Ranked as: #8 in Best National University

+The Bioengineering master’s program provides an interdisciplinary education in scientific and engineering fundamentals, with an emphasis on new developments in Bioengineering.
 The primary goal of the Bioengineering program is to provide students with a customized curriculum designed to prepare them to function creatively and independently in industry, research and development, government or academia.
 The program provides rigorous and advanced training in engineering with a focus on biological and medical sciences.
 The flexible curriculum allows students to select their own graduate coursework in math, biomedical sciences, bioengineering, and other science and engineering disciplines.

+The first doctorate degree in bioengineering in the nation was awarded at Penn in 1953, and since that time, Penn Bioengineering has been an integral academic program linking faculty from the engineering, medical, and arts and sciences schools on a single centrally-located campus.
 Penn Bioengineering provides students with a flexible curriculum and a world-class research environment.
 Students are given the opportunity to work in a collaborative culture that includes multiple generations of leaders in academia, government, and industry.

 Ranked as: #10 in Best National University